-I arrived on mainland Britain in 2000, to do charitable voluntary work outdoors, initially by training young people in my favoured environment on a Brixham Trawler Over several years, I meandered through several different charities, in the outdoor, with varied and various roles including ...
+I arrived on mainland Britain in 2000, to do charitable voluntary work outdoors, initially training young people in my favoured environment on a Brixham Trawler Over several years, I meandered through several different charities in the outdoor, with varied and various roles including ...

 forestry volunteering